 There are various tour packages that you can book, such as Colosseum: Tour with Underground, Roman Forum and Palatine Hill, Skip the Line Guided Colosseum Tour, Colosseum: Tour with Roman Forum and Palatine Hill, and much more.
 Make sure you book it ahead, or otherwise you’ll end up waiting in line for hours.

-I didn’t have time for any tour, so I had spent 15 minutes wandering around Colosseum before I continued toward the Roman Forum (lat.
+I didn’t have time for any tour, so I spent 15 minutes wandering around Colosseum before I continued toward the Roman Forum (lat.
 Forum Romanum), located within 5 minutes walking distance from the amphitheater.

 3. Roman Forum